 RDG is looking at how stations can develop links to other sustainable transport options, as well as how we can improve stations and their facilities more generally through its cross-industry Stations work stream.

 The Community Rail Network (previously ACoRP) is a federation of over 50 community rail partnerships and station adoption groups.
 If you'd like to volunteer to support your local station, please contact the CRN.

 Rail consumer groups

-From November 2018, there is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:
+There is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:

 Telephone: 0330 094 0362